swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 		{NUMBER_OF_COLUMNS=3}
 	]

-3. If you there is not setting and you don't pass a num_columns kwarg, the number of columns defaults to 3 .
+3. If there is no setting and you don't pass a num_columns kwarg, the number of columns defaults to 3.

 Required Method Overrides
 -------------------------